Slympp/ConanLinuxScript/README.md

      * download server files
  * crontab: Allows to enable crontab for auto-restart/update
  * discord: Install a Discord Bot which will announce server status
+ * raidhours: Allows to enable raids at certains hours.
+You need to configure the script and run "conan crontab"

 # First step: Install the server, as root